tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Payment-form.md

 ```
 <br>

-For example, with the following dat:
+For example, with the following data:

 ```HTML
 merchantId: 508029